-Without prejudice to the provisions of paragraph 1, price compensation charges may be levied in accordance with provisions of free trade agreements and international agreements, cf. Article 139 of this Law or Article 84 of law No. 99/1993, on the production, pricing and sales of agricultural products, provided such taxation is within the tariff bindings, cf. paragraph 3.
+Without prejudice to the provisions of paragraph 1, price compensation charges may be levied in accordance with provisions of free trade agreements and international agreements, cf. Article 139 of this Law or Article 84 of [the Act on Agricultural Goods no 99/1993], provided such taxation is within the tariff bindings, cf. paragraph 3.

 Duty on goods from member countries of the World Trade Organization must not exceed the tariff bindings specified in Annexes II A and II B to this Law.
 If a tariff binding is based on both price and quantity the maximum duty shall be based on the tariff binding which permits higher levy.
-The provisions regarding tariff bindings may, however, be deviated from when it is decided to impose anti-dumping and countervailing duties according to Articles 133 to 137 and additional duties according to Article 138 of this Law, cf. Article 86 of law No. 99/1993, on the production, pricing and sales of agricultural products.
+The provisions regarding tariff bindings may, however, be deviated from when it is decided to impose anti-dumping and countervailing duties according to Articles 133 to 137 and additional duties according to Article 138 of this Law, cf. Article 86 [the Act on Agricultural Goods no 99/1993].